 Clearly, PR practitioners must now more than ever, assert themselves and demonstrate their value to top management.
-One way of doing this, is to start measuring and communicating PR results in a language that is understood The survey also estimates that the PR by the C-suite, as well as build their leadership skills on top of their technical competencies.
+One way of doing this, is to start measuring and communicating PR results in a language that is understood leadership skills on top of their technical competencies.